alexanderrich/exploration_consumption/doc/journal/paper.md

 Assuming that these past results are indicative of a true underlying present bias in the average populations, it may by that our experiment differed from past experiments in ways that undermined present bias.
-For example, The experiments of @Navarick1998 and @Millar1984 were conducted in a dark room, which might have cut down on external distractions, while ours were not.
+For example, the experiments of @Navarick1998 and @Millar1984 were conducted in a dark room, which might have cut down on external distractions, while ours were not.
 The experiments of @Solnick1980 used louder noises than ours, and were conducted with a distractor task of solving